mfranzil-unitn/unitn-ps/README.md

 - prof. Claudio Agostinelli (A.A.
 2017/2018, course taken by me)
 - prof. Giulia Boato (A.A.
 2020/2021, 2021/2022, course in which I did tutoring)
+- prof. Federico Reali (A.A.
+2022/2023, course in which I did teaching assistanship)

 **Course**:

 - Informatica (A.A.
 2017/2018, Bachelor)
 - Ingegneria Informatica, delle Comunicazioni ed Elettronica (A.A.
-2020/2021, 2021/2022, Bachelor)
+2020/2021 +, Bachelor)

 **University**: Trento